 Smart apps for smart travelers

-With all the travel preps going on, you might want to use apps that are perfect for travelling.
-To navigate your way around unfamiliar places, use Waze so you know the best routes, avoid traffic, and add more time to your vacation.
-If you need help so you don’t forget anything when packing, try Packing Pro.
+With all the travel preps going on, you might want to use apps that are perfect for traveling.
+To navigate your way around unfamiliar places, use Waze or Google Maps so you know the best routes, avoid traffic, and add more time to your vacation.
+If you need help so you don’t forget anything when packing, try Packing Pro for iOS users and PackPoint for Android users.
 Just put in details like the number of people in your group and the length of your trip.
-Another app you might want to download is The Converted, which has exchange rates updated daily so you get the right amount for your currency.
+Another app you might want to download is XE Currency Pro, which has exchange rates updated daily so you get the right amount for your currency.

 Work on your insurance